-Consistent George Strait hit-writer Dean Dillon ("The Chair," "Marina Del Rey") and "the Blue Jean Country Queen," Linda Hargrove, co-wrote the song in the early '80s.
-Strait passed on recording the song soon after.
+Consistent George Strait and Toby Keith hit-writer Dean Dillon ("The Chair," "Marina Del Rey") and "the Blue Jean Country Queen," Linda Hargrove, co-wrote the song at Nashville's Bluebird Cafe by the early '80s.
 It's a classic country drinking song, as the title implies, but with a twist.
-The narrator’s lover saved him from alcohol abuse, proving her intentions to be "as smooth as Tennessee Whiskey" and "as sweet as strawberry wine."
+A lover saves the narrator from alcohol abuse, proving their intentions to be "as smooth as Tennessee Whiskey" and "as sweet as strawberry wine."

-The original version was instead cut by country music artist David Allan Coe for an 1981 album of the same title.
+Strait passed on recording "Tennessee Whiskey" soon after its completion.
+The original version was instead cut by country music artist David Allan Coe for a 1981 studio album of the same title.
 Coe's recording stalled at number 77.
 However, the song's inclusion on what seems like dozens of different greatest hits compilations for Coe guaranteed the original version wouldn't slide into obscurity.

 A song that once highlighted Jones' live sets reached new heights in 2015.
-It grew in popularity as Stapleton's momentum netted him the first of consecutive CMA Male Vocalist of the Year awards.
+It grew in popularity as Stapleton's momentum netted him the first of four consecutive CMA Male Vocalist of the Year awards.
 What pushed Stapleton and all versions of "Tennesee Whiskey" to new heights, though, was that Timberlake collaboration on worldwide television.

 This post was originally published on September 15, 2017.

 Now Watch: Luke Bryan's Family Story

 Don't miss a story!
 Sign up for daily stories delivered to your inbox.